KomodoPlatform/Documentation.rst.old/docs/source/komodo/note-exchanges.rst

 A Note to Exchanges
 *******************

 There is a small chance that an outbound transaction will give an error due to mismatched values in wallet calculations.
-There is a parameter called ``-exchange`` that you can run the Komodo daemon (``komodod``) with, that solves this proble.
+There is a parameter called ``-exchange`` that you can run the Komodo daemon (``komodod``) with, that solves this problem.

 .. warning::